Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Three simple examples

-However, upon reaching the soil, the body velocity is $v_2=\sqrt{2gh}$, in such way that during the second half of the trajectory, the average between the velocities of the free fall body is: which proofs the fact that there exists a variation of the average of velocities of the particle along the trajectory.
-Finally, from the definition of mean acceleration, we will take the body acceleration as $a\equiv({\Delta v_{_M}}/{\Delta t})$, and from Eq. (\ref{zen0}), we have $a=-g$.
+Then, there exists a variation of the average of velocities of the particle along the trajectory.
+Finally, from the definition of mean acceleration, we have that $a\equiv({\Delta v_{_M}}/{\Delta t})$, and from Eq. (\ref{zen0}), we have $a=-g$.